Joint Embedding vs Reconstruction: Provable Benefits of Latent Space Prediction for Self Supervised Learning: Introduction

-\textbf{\emph{Joint-embedding}} methods, in contrast, operate purely in latent space.
-Their primary objective is to generate similar representations for augmented versions of the same input sample, while simultaneously encouraging dissimilarity to the representations of other samples.
-This crucial dissimilarity can be enforced explicitly, often through a contrastive loss \cite{chen2020simple,he2020momentum}.
-Alternatively, it can be achieved implicitly via specific architectural designs, such as the use of batch-normalization, exponential moving averages, or prediction heads \cite{caron2021emerging,grill2020bootstrap,wen2022mechanism,jha2024common}.
-Unlike \emph{reconstruction}-based methods, \emph{joint-embedding} algorithms are less prone to capturing high-variance components of the signal.
-However, they may require a more careful selection of data augmentations \cite{balestriero2023cookbook}.
-Owing to its success, the joint-embedding approach has gained significant traction \cite{caron2021emerging,oquab2023dinov2,bordes2023towards} with successful applications ranging from histopathology \cite{zimmermann2024virchow2} to earth observation \cite{waldmann2025panopticon}.
+\emph{Joint-embedding} methods, in contrast, operate entirely in latent space (right side of \cref{fig:intro_tikz}).
+Their objective is to produce similar representations for different augmented views of the same input while ensuring that representations of distinct samples remain dissimilar.
+This separation can be enforced explicitly through a contrastive loss \cite{chen2020simple,he2020momentum}, or implicitly via architectural mechanisms such as self-distillation, stop-gradient operations, momentum encoders, or predictor heads that stabilize training and prevent representational collapse even without negative samples \cite{caron2021emerging,grill2020bootstrap,wen2022mechanism,jha2024common}.

+Unlike \emph{reconstruction}-based approaches, joint-embedding methods do not predict in the input space and are therefore less biased toward capturing high-variance components of the signal.
+Empirically, joint-embedding frameworks have shown strong performance across domains where the input signal is high-dimensional and semantically diffuse.
+Successful applications span histopathology \cite{zimmermann2024virchow2}, Earth observation \cite{waldmann2025panopticon}, and video representation learning \cite{bardes2023v}.
+Despite this progress, the mechanisms through which latent consistency objectives outperform reconstruction-based ones remain poorly understood, motivating the analysis presented in this work.